 Next I turned to my go-to designer, Oliver Sutherns.
 Oliver found some great photos and created wonderfully airy, easy-to-scan pages.

 Finally, I wrote the landing page for the website.

 Thanks to a professional and motivated client, this project was smooth and enjoyable from start to finish.

 And it paid off, too.

-Adam reports that he won some new business, generated some great press, and put together a breakfast event with a panel discussion—all because of the top quality of his white paper.
+Adam won new business, generated some great press, and put together a breakfast event with a panel discussion—all thanks to his top-quality white paper.

 Case study: Rick Maurer, change consultant